leanprover-community/lean4web/README.md

 git clone --recurse-submodules https://github.com/leanprover-community/lean4web.git
 ```

-note that `--recurse-submodules` is needed to load the predefined projects in `Projects/`.
+note that `--recurse-submodules` is needed to load the predefined projects in `Projects/`. (on an existing clone, you can call `git submodule init` and `git submodule update`)

 Install Bubblewrap:
 ```